 Regardless, Page apparently went to extreme heights to cover and keep their relationship a secret from the public.
 If their relationship was disclosed to the public, then Page would’ve faced immense scrutiny and even legal trouble for a relationship with a minor.

 The couple would often travel separately to avoid being questioned by the media and the public.
-Lori Maddox was always accompanied by members of Page’s team during the travelling and concerts, but her and Page had to avoid being seen together by the public.
+Lori Maddox was always accompanied by members of Page’s team during the traveling and concerts, but she and Page had to avoid being seen together by the public.
 Maddox was kept in hotel rooms waiting for Page while he performed, often only meeting in his hotel after Led Zeppelin performed.

 She recalled her relationship with Jimmy as reserved and uncommunicative, mainly just waiting around for him.
 Lori Maddox didn’t have a proper high school experience either as she was always on the road, even ditching her high school prom for the bright lights of Hollywood.

 Maddox ended her relationship with Jimmy Page after she found him sleeping with Bebe Buell, soon to be groupie and lover of Steven Tyler and mother to his oldest daughter Liv Tyler.